argriffing/phyly/examples/Felsenstein.2004.fig.16.4/log-likelihood/README.md

-Compute the log likelihood for the first example in Figure 16.4 in Inferring Phylogenies (2004) by Joseph Felsenstein.
+Here we compute the log likelihood for the example in Figure 16.4 of Inferring Phylogenies (2004) by Joseph Felsenstein.

 ---